 Do Certain Medical Conditions Affect Porcelain Veneers’ Success?

 Most people are candidates for porcelain veneers, even if they have chronic medical conditions.

 - A commitment to caring for your veneers daily as with natural teeth

-Still, if you have an autoimmune disease that causes inflammation and impacts your gum tissue, talk to a cosmetic dentist about your concerns.
+Still, if you have an autoimmune disease that causes inflammation and impacts your gum tissue, talk to a cosmetic dentist about your concerns to ensure you will not regret getting porcelain veneers.
 Our blog post on sleep apnea and porcelain veneers explains how sleep disorders can affect oral health.

 Can You Remove Porcelain Veneers?

 A patient cannot safely remove their porcelain veneers.
 Nevertheless, some patients ask about removing porcelain veneers for these reasons:

 - Dissatisfaction with how the veneers look or feel porcelain veneers